Mindful Self-Compassion Training

 Kristin Neff is an associate professor of educational psychology at the University of Texas at Austin.
 A pioneer in the field of self-compassion research, she conducted the first empirical studies on self-compassion more than a…

 Open to everyone, including professionals who wish to teach self-compassion to others.

-How do you react to life’s difficulties, such as work stress, feeling rejected, physical problems, or financial hardship?
-Self-compassion is treating ourselves with kindness and understanding when things go wrong.
+We can learn to respond to life’s challenges with self-compassion, treating ourselves with kindness and understanding even when things go wrong.
 It’s a skill that can be learned by anyone.

 Rapidly expanding research shows that self-compassion is a core healing process.
 It’s strongly associated with emotional well-being, lower levels of anxiety and depression, healthy habits such as diet and exercise, and more satisfying relationships.

 This program is an intensive form of the internationally recognized, eight-session Mindful Self-Compassion (MSC) training developed by Christopher Germer and Kristin Neff.
 Learn to

 - Motivate yourself with kindness rather than criticism